respiro-ecommerce/dawn-famme/README.md

 ## Customization

-* Image banner with support for mobile and desktop
+* Image banner with support for mobile and desktop: image-banner.liquid

+Implemented with the <picture> tag and multiple sources.

-* A USP section on the product page
+* A USP section on the product page: product-bullets.liquid
 * custom.css.liquid: All custom CSS should be here, to avoid clash with the theme's CSS
 * theme.liquid: Google Tag Manager, a bit rewrite of SEO title, custom.css import

 * main-cart-footer.liquid: b2b price based on metafields
 * main-cart-items.liquid: b2b price based on metafields
+* price.liquid: b2b price based on metafields

 * main-order.liquid: Some links to complaint and return form
-*